Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we proposed Mahalanobis balancing.
 It produces balanced weights by solving a convex optimization problem with a quadratic constraint that represents multivariate imbalance.
-We further extended it to the high-dimensional setting.
+We discussed the high-dimensional setting.
 Different choices of the basis functions were examined in the simulations.
 We compared Mahalanobis balancing with the exact balancing, univariate approximate balancing, and high-dimensional regularized balancing methods in extensive numerical studies, and found that Mahalanobis balancing generally led to more balanced weights and less biased ATE estimation.

 The proposed Mahalanobis balancing methods can be easily extended to the situation with multiple treatment arms.
-Other causal estimands, such as average treatment effect on the control (ATC), can be also estimated using Mahalanobis balancing, though some modification is needed.
-For example, when ATC is of interest, one needs to replace $\bar{\Phi}$ with the sample average of $\Phi(X)$ in the control group in Problem \eqref{9} to obtain Mahalanobis balancing weights.
+Other causal estimands, such as average treatment effect on the treated and average treatment effect on the control, can be also estimated using Mahalanobis balancing, though some modification is needed.
+For example, when the average treatment effect on the control is of interest, one needs to replace $\bar{\Phi}$ with the sample average of $\Phi(X)$ in the control group in Problem \eqref{9} to obtain Mahalanobis balancing weights.

 Our method can be used to address the transportability and generalizability issues in data integration and data fusion.
-Recently, exact balancing methods were applied to these interesting problems \citep[e.g.][]{dong2020integrative,Josey2021}.
+Recently, exact balancing methods were applied to these interesting problems \citep[e.g.][]{lee2023improving,Josey2021}.
 Nevertheless, the trial population and the target population usually exhibit high degree of discrepancy, and there can be a large number of confounders.
-In these situations, exact balancing may be infeasible, and Mahalanobis balancing is a better choice.
+In these situations, exact balancing is infeasible and Mahalanobis balancing is recommended.

 In the numerical studies, we used entropy as the loss function.
 One may further investigate the performance of Mahalanobis balancing using other loss functions \citep[e.g.][]{chan2016globally,Josey2021}.
-One may extend Mahalanobis balancing to incorporate other multivariate imbalance measures, e.g., energy distance \citep{HulinMak2020} and Kernel distance \citep{zhu2018kernel}.
+Moreover, one may consider other multivariate imbalance measures instead of the Mahalanobis metric to improve robustness, e.g., energy distance \citep{HulinMak2020} and kernel distance \citep{zhu2018kernel}.
+However, it is beyond the scope of this paper and we do not further pursue it here.